atharkes/raytracer/README.md

 - Depth of Field (Introducing a lense somewhere)
 - Anti-Aliasing (Random point on screenplane pixels)
 - Motion Blur (Random point in time)

-#### Monte Carlo integration preferred for:
-- Multiple lightsources
-- Dielectric refraction or reflection

-#### Other interesting notes:
-- Where there is Monte Carlo integration there can be Russian Roulette, Multiple Importance Sampling, Machine Learning
-- Light is actually a spectrum